FagnerMartinsBrack/markdown-decision-tree/README.md

 ## Overview

-**Decision Script Markdown (DSM)** is a constrained Markdown dialect designed to represent branching conditional logic in a human-readable, machine-parseable format.
+**Markdown Decision Tree (MDT)** is a constrained Markdown dialect designed to represent branching conditional logic in a human-readable, machine-parseable format.

 ### Intended For